JvanKatwijk/qt-dab/README.md

 Widgets and scopes for Qt-DAB
 ------------------------------------------------------------------

-The picture on top shows Qt-DAB's main window and the other 5 **optional**
+The picture on top shows Qt-DAB's main window and the other 6 **optional**
 widgets:

-  * a widget with controls for the attached device,
   * a widget showing the technical information of the *selected service* as well as some information on the quality of the decoding,
   * a widget showing the spectrum of the received radio signal and the constellation of the decoded signal,
   * a widget showing the spectrum of the NULL period between successive DAB frames from which the TII is derived,
-  * and a widget showing the response(s) from different transmitters in the SFN,
+  * a widget showing the correlations response(s) from different transmitters in the SFN,
+  * a widget with controls for the attached device,
+  * a widget for additional configuration settings.

-Another - a sixth - widget shows when running a *scan*; the widget will show the contents of the ensembles found in the selected channel.
-In 3.5 the possibility is created to save a detailed description of the services in the different channels, in a format easily to process with LibreOffice or comparable programs.
+Another - a seventh - widget shows when running a *scan*; the widget will show the contents of the ensembles found in the selected channel.
+In 3.5 the possibility was created to save a detailed description of the services in the different channels, in a format easily to process with LibreOffice or comparable programs.